 Walnut is a straight-grained hardwood that ranges from chocolate brown (when it's from the center of the tree) to yellow (from the outer portion of the tree).
 A top pick for head-boards, ornate antique-style dining tables, and mantels, walnut is typically clear-coated or oiled to bring out its color.

-Pros: It's a very strong and stable wood that can take intricate carving.
+Pros: Walnut is a very strong and stable wood that can take intricate carving.
 The color can be beautiful.

 Cons: Some may not like the variation from dark to light that's sometimes found on a single wide board.
-It's also one of the more costly woods.
+Walnut is also one of the more costly woods.